 - All meals from lunch on Day 1 to lunch on Day 3.

 - Husky sledding equipment including own sled dog team of Alaskan Huskies and services of local guide.

 - Warm winter outer clothing: thermal snowmobile suit, winter boots - please provide clothing (S-XXL) and shoe sizes in advance.
-Please note that guests must bring own warm gloves/hat, but if you do not have suitable gloves, these will be provided.
+Guests should bring own warm gloves/hat, but if you do not have suitable gloves, these will be provided.

 - Warm winter sleeping bag/liner and mat.
 Reindeer skins are provided for extra warmth to sleep on.

 - Transfer to/from your accommodation in Longyearbyen and the kennels on Day 1/Day 3.
 Guests are responsible for own transfer to/from airport in connection with arrival and departure.